Explore Florence

 Address: Piazza Duomo Florence

-Admission: Cathedral entry is Free, but there is a fee to visit the baptistry (EUR3), the dome (EUR8), the cupola (EUR6) and museum (EUR6) Cathedral open Monday to Saturday, from 10am to 5pm (Thursdays until 3.30pm; Saturdays until 4.45pm); and on Sundays from 1.30pm to 4.45pm.
+Admission: Cathedral entry is free, but there are admission fees for the baptistry, the dome, the cupola and museum.
+Cathedral open Monday to Saturday, from 10am to 5pm (Thursdays until 3:30pm; Saturdays until 4.45pm); and on Sundays from 1.30pm to 4.45pm.
 Museum open Monday to Saturday from 9am to 7.30pm, and on Sundays from 9am to 1.40pm

 The Bargello (Museo Nazionale del Bargello)